View all Blog

 For example, at a factory that produces protective equipment, technicians could integrate this social distancing software into their security camera systems to monitor the working environment with easy calibration steps.
 As the demo shows below, the detector could highlight people whose distance is below the minimum acceptable distance in red, and draw a line between to emphasize this.
 The system will also be able to issue an alert to remind people to keep a safe distance if the protocol is violated.

 As part of an ongoing effort to keep our customers and others safe, and understanding that the only way through this is with global collaboration, we wanted to share the technical methodology we used to develop this software.
-The demos below will help to visually explain our approach that consists of three main steps: calibration, detection, and measurement.
+The demos below will help to visually explain our approach to this social distancing monitoring which consists of three main steps: calibration, detection, and measurement.

 Calibration